Archival Activism: Community-Centred Approaches to Archives

 WhenThursday, October 22, 2020, 19:00 - 20:30

-Join The Digital Repository of Ireland (DRI) and Neurological Alliance of Ireland NAI for an event exploring the collection and preservation of community-based archival initiatives.
+Join The Digital Repository of Ireland (DRI) and National Archives of Ireland (NAI) for an event exploring the collection and preservation of community-based archival initiatives.

 Community-centred archive initiatives can be seen as acts of activism: they address gaps in official traditional archives and some are even formed as direct responses to social movements.